Page Nav

 Ads Place

-Critical Analysis: Trump's Proposed BRICS Currency Sanctions and its Impact on Asia and Sri Lanka
+Analysis: Trump’s Proposed BRICS Sanctions and Their Impact on Asia and Sri Lanka

-President-elect Donald Trump’s proposed policy to impose 100% tariffs on BRICS member countries attempting to create or back a new BRICS currency has significant implications for global trade, geopolitics, and emerging economies, particularly in Asia and for Sri Lanka, which has expressed interest in joining BRICS.
+President-elect Donald Trump’s proposed 100% tariffs on BRICS member countries pursuing a new BRICS currency introduces significant complexities for global trade and geopolitics.
+This policy is especially consequential for Asia, home to key BRICS economies, and Sri Lanka, which has expressed interest in joining the bloc.

 Implications for Asia